Herbert Wright on

 Inclined to Agree

-Going up London's Cheesegrater with Richard Rogers, and what Europe's most advanced and landmark skyscraper is all about- legibility, modularity, pubic realm...
-How hi-tech has evolved
+Going up London's Cheesegrater with Richard Rogers, and what this skyscraper is all about- legibility, modularity, pubic realm...

 Blueprint 337/ designcurial Nov/Dec 2014